oras-project/oras/docs/proposals/diagnose-experience.md

 Based on the concepts and conventions above, here are the proposal for ORAS diagnose experience improvement:

 - Deprecate the `--verbose` flag and keep `--debug` flag to avoid ambiguity.
 It is reasonable to continue using `--debug` to enable the output of `DEBUG` level logs as it is in ORAS.
-Meanwhile, This change will make the diagnose experience much more straightforward and less breaking since only ORAS `pull/push/attach/discover` commands have verbose output.
+Meanwhile, this change will make the diagnose experience much more straightforward and less breaking since only ORAS `pull/push/attach/discover` commands have verbose output.
 - Make the verbose output of commands `pull`, `push`, `attach` as the default (status) output.
 See examples at the bottom.
 - Make the verbose output of command  `discover` as a formatted output, controlled by `--format tree-full`.
 - Add two empty lines as the separator between each request and response for readability.